 ● Providing physical support and assisting people with physical disabilities with stability and balance.

 Most of the time, people with disabilities who use service animals may be easily identified without any need for questioning.
 If we can tell by looking, it is our policy not to make an individual feel unwelcome by asking questions.
 If we are unsure whether an animal meets the definition of a service animal, it is our policy to ask the individual only two questions at the point that the individual seeks entry to the library:

-• What work or task has the dog been trained to pe1form?
+2. What work or tasks has the dog been trained to perform?

 If the individual answers “yes” to the first question and explains the work or tasks that the animal is trained to perform, we will welcome the person and service animal into the library without asking any additional questions about his or her service animal.
 We will not ask an individual questions about his or her disability.
 We will not ask an individual to show a license, certification, or special ID card as proof of their animal’s training.
 We will not ask an individual with a service animal to use a specific entrance or exit.
 We must permit service animals to accompany individuals with disabilities to all areas of the library normally used by guests or other members of the public and will treat individuals with service animals with the same courtesy and respect that we afford to all of our patrons.

-In addition to the provisions about service animals, it is the policy of the Edward Chipman Public Library to permit service animals in training to accompany their trainers in all areas where members of the public are allowed.
+Pursuant to Illinois law, it is the policy of the Edward Chipman Public Library to permit service animals in training to accompany their trainers in all areas where members of the public are allowed.

 Please direct any inquiries or complaints about this policy in accordance with our usual procedures by contacting the ADA Coordinator at the Edward Chipman Public Library at 815-472-2581.

 Edward Chipman Public Library Chromebook Lending Policy

 The library owns two Chromebook computers that are for the use of its patrons whose disabilities make it difficult for them to enter the library building to utilize the public computers.